So, you want to get a loan? Here are some simple tips that might help you make more informed decisions about the type of loan you buy, and from whom.

 Insurance required by the lender.

-It's a mistake to only care about the interest rate; there are also *arrangement fees* and *prepayment penalty* clauses to consider.
-Work out the total cost of your loan before committing.
+If you are comparing loan offers, it is a mistake to consider the interest rate alone.
+Depending on the type of loan, there may also be arrangement fees and *prepayment penalty* clauses to consider.
+Therefore, you should be sure to take into account the total cost of your loan when comparing options - and definitely before committing.

 Keep a copy of every cheque you write for your loan.
 If you call your lender about your loan, make sure you get the full name of the person with whom you speak.
 Make a note of it.
 You may be dealing with a large bureaucracy, and will need to refer to this conversation later.